21 Jan 3 Simple Steps to Conquering Failure

 - What are the failures you’ve experienced in that process?

-- Is there a correlation between your lack of focus in your success or failed efforts?
+- Is there a correlation between your lack of focus on your success or failed efforts?

 - What has been a drag to your life that you need to let go of?

 See, success is not accidental.
-Being a “jack of all trade or gonna-doer” does not translate to success either.
+Dabbling with every fad that comes along or being a “gonna-doer” does not translate to success either.
 It makes us lousy because, as Tony Elumelu said, you can have it all but not at the same time.
-Sometimes, the easiest way to make progress is by not doing more.
+And you can’t wish yourself into becoming successful.

 Evaluate your life.